 Establish Your Brand, Positioning, and Marketing Strategy

-Developing a branding and marketing strategy to position your product in the market is one of the most critical aspects of a GTM strategy.
+Developing a SaaS branding and marketing strategy to position your product in the market is one of the most critical aspects of a GTM strategy.
 If you fail to position yourself in the market correctly, you won’t be able to attract your target customers.

 First, you need to establish your brand.
 If you are a newly formed startup, be sure to have a name and logo that your customers can relate to.
 You also need to define the following attributes of your brand: